 - Create a branded look and feel for your remote interview with elements like logos, on-screen text, or graphic borders.

 This episode of our video podcast, Creating Connections, is an example of a remote interview.
-Find out more about how we did it in our video podcast blog post.
+In our video podcast blog post, find out more about how we did it.

 How to Make an Interview Video